 Road Trip Ideas for Spain

-Forget Route 66 and the West Coast Pacific Highway, give Spain a try as it has some fantastic choices when it comes to road trips.
+Forget Route 66 and the West Coast Pacific Highway; give Spain a try as it has some fantastic choices for road trips.

 Road Trip Photo by Wikipedia